swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Design Overview

+The MPE codes generated in AOT mode are primarily responsible for calling each layer according to the topology of the deep learning models, whereas the CPE codes are responsible for the specific computation of operators defined by the layers.
+The codes generated for a Sunway CG consist of three parts: \textit{layer module}, \textit{memory allocation module} and \textit{parameter initialization module}.
+To generate the code, the model definition in Figure~\ref{fig:main}(a) is transformed and stored by layer in the \textit{computation queue} in the upper part of Figure~\ref{fig:main}(c).
+The layer module invokes the layer implementations from the \textit{layer library}, and the memory allocation module allocates the memory space for each layer within the computation queue.
+The parameter initialization module is responsible for initializing the parameters of the layer implementations within the layer library.

-The MPE code generated in AOT mode on is primarily responsible for calling each layer according to the topology of the neural network, whereas the code generated for CPE is responsible for the specific computation of each operation.
-We optimize the implementation of each operator adopting to the architecture features on Sunway, as shown in Figure~\ref{fig:main}(a).
-Specifically, we design a DMA control interface, which can provide the DMA schedule primitive for high-level language such as Python.
-In addition, the LDM on each CPE is only 64KB and the amount of tensor data is too large to fit in entirely.
-To decide the size of the tensor data accessed through DMA and buffered in the LDM, we propose a LDM management mechanism to control the number and the size of the tensor data to be buffered automatically, which can also adjusts to the different configuration of input and output of the neural network.
-Moreover, to improve the re-accessibility of the buffered data, the DMA instructions need to be inserted to the right place of the generated code.
-To achieve this, we design an algorithm to insert DMA instructions into the optimal locations with improved data re-accessibility of the generated code automatically.
+To leverage the architecture features on Sunway, we optimize the implementation of each operator, as shown in the bottom part of Figure~\ref{fig:main}(c).
+Specifically, we design a DMA control interface, which provides the DMA schedule primitives for the layer library.
+In addition, since the LDM on each CPE is only 64KB which cannot store the entire tensors, we design a LDM management mechanism to control the amount of tensor data to be buffered in LDM automatically.
+It can also adjust the buffer size and reorder the computation loops according to the configuration of each layer.
+Moreover, to improve the locality of the buffered data, we design an algorithm to insert DMA instructions into the appropriate locations of the generated code automatically.
+The \textit{code generation module} then generates code with Sunway syntax and provides the layer implementation into the layer library, which is utilized by the layer module to fulfill the layers in the computation queue.

+Note that, although \textit{swTVM} is targeting the Sunway many-core processor, the approaches are also valuable when building end-to-end deep learning compilers for other emerging processors with cache-less design.